FluffyMaguro/SC2_Coop_Overlay/README.md

 # Other notes
 * Close the app by right clicking the icon in the system tray and clicking "Quit"
+* If you delete replays, delete also `cache_replay_analysis.txt` so new replays with the same name and path will not show old cached data.
 * The overlay targets Windows 10.
 It might not work correctly on older versions of windows (black background under overlay).
 On Windows 7 enable aero theme and set “Enable Transparency” in “Window Color”.
 * On MacOS or Linux run the script with "`sudo python3 SCO.py`" after installing required packages.
 It has been successfully tested on both MacOS and Linux, however every distribution and OS version has its own quirks.